-By signing up for our newsletter, you will regularly receive our best vacation deals and travel information.
+By signing up for our newsletter, you will regularly receive our best holiday deals and travel information.

 When booking a holiday, flights are usually your first port of call.
 Whether you’re looking for flight inside Europe or the long haul holiday of a lifetime, finding the right fare at the right price can be a bit of a minefield.
 However, deals are to be had both by booking last minute and long in advance.
 There are lots of reasons for this and prices depend on many factors.
 As we said, it can be a minefield!